How NEE (NextEra Energy) Makes Money in 2025: A Deep-Dive With Income Statement

 The Sankey chart below visualizes how each dollar flows from gross revenue, through costs and expenses, down to net income.
 This helps investors spot where value is created, what areas weigh on profits, and how efficiently the company operates.

-- Most revenue flows into gross profit, with operating expenses (especially infrastructure and expansion costs) taking the largest chunk.
+• Most revenue flows into gross profit, with operating expenses (especially SG&A and O&M) taking the largest chunk.

-- Even after large investments and significant operating expenses, 30.6% of revenue drops to the bottom line.
+• Even after significant investments in renewables and grid infrastructure, 21.3% of revenue drops to the bottom line.

 Key Takeaways

-- High gross and net margins illustrate the power of NEE's integrated utility and renewable energy model
+• High gross and net margins illustrate the power of NEE's scale and regulated business model.

-- Heavy investment in renewable capacity and grid modernization, balanced by efficiency in operating costs
+• Heavy investment in grid modernization and renewables, balanced by efficiency in operating costs.

-- Ongoing growth is driven by rate base expansion, customer growth, and renewables leadership
+• Ongoing growth is driven by renewables expansion, customer growth, and technological innovation.

 Explore More Investment Opportunities